a3ceProject/DynIDS/README.md

 The feature_extractor.py script is used to extract the features from a CSV file with traffic information (bidirectional flows).
 This script receives the CSV file as input (e.g., 14-02-18_ftp_bruteforce_partial.csv* ) and returns CSV files (stored in folder "day1"), one per timewindow, with the features extracted and organized by entities (IP addresses).

-*partial file from the CICIDS2018 dataset (https://www.unb.ca/cic/datasets/ids-2018.html).
+*partial file from the CICIDS2018 dataset.
 The input file can be from other netflow data (e.g., real scenario), as long as the data format is the same.

 The features can be selected from 3 methods: